 Section 3.
-Notwithstanding the provisions of Section 2 of this Article, no reductions in sick leave accruals will be made for hours of absence without pay in the case of an employee until and unless the aggregate number of hours of absence without pay of an employee in anyone leave year totals or exceeds forty (40) hours in anyone leave year.
-When the aggregate number of hours of absence without pay of an employee totals or exceeds forty (40) hours in anyone leave year, then reductions in sick leave accruals of one (1) hour will be made for each such forty (40) hour period and multiples thereof.
+Notwithstanding the provisions of Section 2 of this Article, no reductions in sick leave accruals will be made for hours of absence without pay in the case of an employee until and unless the aggregate number of hours of absence without pay of an employee in any one leave year totals or exceeds forty (40) hours in any one leave year.
+When the aggregate number of hours of absence without pay of an employee totals or exceeds forty (40) hours in any one leave year, then reductions in sick leave accruals of one (1) hour will be made for each such forty (40) hour period and multiples thereof.
 Such periods of absence without pay shall include only those absences which occur on days when an employee is scheduled to be in a duty or pay status.

 Section 4.
 Sick leave which is not used by an employee shall accumulate for use in succeeding years until it totals not more than one thousand four hundred (1,400) hours at the beginning of the first full weekly pay period in the calendar year.
 Sick leave which has accrued to an employee's credit in excess of said one thousand four hundred (1,400) hours at the beginning of said first full weekly pay period shall be forfeited.
+An employee who has sick leave hours subject to forfeiture may direct those hours to be donated to the sick leave bank.
 An employee who has unused sick leave to his credit at the time his employment with the City is terminated shall not be paid for such leave.